QryptInc/QryptInc.github.io/content/eaas/faqs/_index.md

 Qrypt does not have access to your password, but you can place a request to change your password.

-1. Navigate to the portal at https://portal.qrypt.com/login and click the “Forgot password?” link.
+1. Navigate to the portal at {{< externalLink link="https://portal.qrypt.com/login" text="https://portal.qrypt.com/login" >}} and click the “Forgot password?” link.

 2. Enter the email address associated with your account and click the “Send me the link” button.